mayankpadshala/book-app/README.md

 3. cd client -> cd into client folder to start the react app
 4. npm install -> install node dependencies
 5. npm start -> starts the react app on port 3000

+Future Development
+1. Add more information about the book like description, link to the goodreads description page.
+2. Add capability to filter books by author
+3. Add tags to books to organize books in a better way and allow users to filter based on tags.